Exclusive Content

 The Latest in Automotive Regulations

-Explore the latest developments in automotive regulations, including ISO 21434 and insights into its upcoming edition, China’s cybersecurity regulation GB 44495 and how it compares to international standards, ISO/SAE CS PAS 8474 for road vehicles, as well as key European legislation such as the Cyber Resilience Act, the European Product Liability Act, and the EU Data Act.
+Download to explore the latest shifts in automotive regulation, from ISO 21434 (including insights into its upcoming edition) and China’s GB 44495 cyber security regulation, to ISO/SAE CS PAS 8474 for road vehicles.
+You’ll also get a clear breakdown of key European legislation such as the Cyber Resilience Act, the European Product Liability Act, and the EU Data Act, and learn how these evolving frameworks are reshaping compliance, risk management, and innovation strategies across the automotive ecosystem.

 Expert Insights, Strategies and Real-World Applications Shaping the Next Era of Automotive Technology